-While the New Zealand economy continues to be resilient in the face of the Covid-19 pandemic, we are mindful that the risks from an outbreak of Covid-19 infections and resultant restrictions in New Zealand could result in a rapid change in trading conditions for both our trading company investments.
+Continued inflationary pressures, supply chain disruptions, and labour shortages continue to provide challenging trading conditions for both our trading company investments.
 The boards of both Speirs Foods and Equipment Leasing and Finance businesses remain vigilant to these risks and will respond as required.